gnif/LookingGlass/doc/install_libvirt.rst

    your guest operating system will not be aware of which CPU cores are hyper-thread pairs.

-7. NVIDIA users may want to enable NvFBC as an alternative capture API in the guest.
-Note that NvFBC is officially available on professional cards only and methods to enable NvFBC on non-supported GPUs is against the NVIDIA Capture API SDK License Agreement even though GeForce Experience and Steam make use of it on any NVIDIA GPU.

 How to perform these changes is left as an exercise to the reader.